-Make accommodations for individual learners in each lesson plan in class and unit plans ED 417 Mathematics Curriculum and Instruction Readings on Mathematics Instruction Online Discussions on Instructional Strategies Lesson Plan and Presentation which must include the 5 process standards and must be a cooperative learning lesson Interactive Math Center which must be developed to meet the concrete, connecting, symbolic, and abstract levels Math Game which must include problem solving Changes in Thinking where multiple lesson types, investigative, inquiry, diagnostic, etc. are to be discussed of lesson plans, Teacher Work Sample (TWS) lesson plans and student work, written observations and ratings from cooperating teachers and university supervisor, videos of teaching 8.02(2)(b) Plan and implement differentiated instructional strategies that address a wide variety of learning styles; stages of individual development; personal traits and interests; language diversity; exceptionality.
-ED 414 Teaching Science & Health (Elementary) Readings on Science Instruction Online Discussions on Instructional Strategies Lesson Plan and Presentation which must be inquiry based Project Wild activities Child's Portfolio where students analyze teaching strategies in order to make appropriate suggestions for future instruction ED 417 Mathematics Curriculum and Instruction Readings on Mathematics Instruction Online Discussions on Instructional Strategies Lesson Plan and Presentation which must include the 5 process standards and must be a cooperative learning lesson Math Game which must include problem solving Changes in Thinking where multiple lesson types, investigative, inquiry, diagnostic, etc. are to be discussed Interactive Math Center which must be developed to meet the concrete, connecting, symbolic, and abstract levels ED 485 Capstone Seminar in Education Case Study and Action Plan RDG 410 Teaching Reading & Language Arts Make accommodations for individual learners in each lesson plan in class and unit plans See 8.02(2)(a) 8.02(2)(c) Recognize and display respect for family, culture, economic, and societal influences that ED 301 Frameworks of Teaching Students create three lesson plans that include strategies for a wide range of diverse learners See 8.02(2)(a)
+9 02/21/b) Plan and implement plans ED 417 Mathematics Curriculum and Instruction Readings on Mathematics Instruction Online Discussions on Instructional Strategies Lesson Plan and Presentation which must include the 5 process standards and must be a cooperative learning lesson Interactive Math Center which must be developed to meet the concrete, connecting, symbolic, and abstract levels Math Game which must include problem solving Changes in Thinking where multiple lesson types, investigative, inquiry, diagnostic, etc. are to be discussed Work Sample (TWS) lesson plans and student work, written observations and ratings from cooperating teachers and university supervisor, videos of teaching 8.02(2)(b) Plan and implement differentiated instruct strategies that addres variety of learning sty stages of individual development; person and interests; language diversity; exceptionali Online Discussions on Instructional Strategies Lesson Plan and Presentation which must be inquiry based Project Wild activities Child's Portfolio where students analyze teaching strategies in order to make appropriate suggestions for future instruction ED 417 Mathematics Curriculum and Instruction Readings on Mathematics Instruction Online Discussions on Instructional Strategies Lesson Plan and Presentation which must include the 5 process standards and must be a cooperative learning lesson Math Game which must include problem solving Changes in Thinking where multiple lesson types, investigative, inquiry, diagnostic, etc. are to be discussed Interactive Math Center which must be developed to meet the concrete, connecting, symbolic, and abstract levels ED 485 Capstone Seminar in Education Case Study and Action Plan RDG 410 Teaching Reading &amp; Language Arts Make accommodations for individual learners in each lesson plan in class See 8.02(2)(a) 8.02(2)(c) Recognize and display for family, culture, economic and societal influence nomic, Students create three lesson plans that include strategies for a wide range of See 8.02(2)(a)